-Every collector knows the feeling — you’ve won the Mandarake auction, the Gundam P-Bandai is paid for, and now it sits in a Tokyo warehouse while someone else’s box arrives first.
-With the yen still favorable and Q2 hobby demand spiking, waiting is the most expensive move you can make.
-Our dedicated Japan to Philippines air shipping lane runs in 24 to 48 hours wheels-up to wheels-down — engineered for collectors and toy-shop owners who need their boxes mint, their paperwork airtight, and their Red Lane exposure at zero.
+Every collector knows the feeling.
+You won the Mandarake auction.
+You’ve already paid for the Gundam P-Bandai.
+And now it sits in a Tokyo warehouse while someone else’s box arrives first.
+So the wait begins — and waiting is the most expensive move you can make.
+That’s why our Japan to Philippines air shipping lane exists.

 Sea Freight is Where “Mint in Box” Goes to Die